Main image

 Once a committee has been constituted and approved, the director will convene a meeting to discuss the topic as formulated in the concept, the elements listed below and procedures for the committee.
 This meeting is mandatory; further work may not proceed until the meeting takes place.

-Before beginning formal dissertation research, students must complete all 36 hours of required coursework, both stages of the e-portfolio, and the requirements described below.
+Before beginning formal dissertation research, students must complete all 36 hours of required course work, and the requirements described below.
 Upon completion of these, the student will apply for degree candidacy.

 Each student must obtain and demonstrate a skill or technique relevant to the dissertation research or planned professional career.
 At its initial meeting, the dissertation committee will approve the following: